Cognigy/Documentation/docs/en/docs/voicegateway/references/verbs-hooks/play.md

 ### Configuration

-You can use the following options in the `play` command:
+You can use the following options in the `play` verb:

 | Parameters  | Description                                                                                                                                  | Required |
 |-------------|----------------------------------------------------------------------------------------------------------------------------------------------|----------|